Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Data Collection

 \section{Data Collection}

 In this section, we describe the data collection in real life and the ethics procedure.
 We collected physiological data from 28 people in controlled real-life settings, during a summer school for teachers.
 All of the participants are healthy teachers who have no prior medical condition.
 Before the data collection, subjects received and filled a consent.
 The gender of participants are 16 male and 12 female, the ages are between 25 and 35.
 The data collection procedure is shown in Figure \ref{fig:datacollection}.
 The duration of the total data collection is 110 minutes.
 The dataset has a baseline (20 minutes), lecture (40 minutes), free-time (10 minutes), examination (20 minutes) and recovery session (20 minutes).
 We did not use the free-time session which might create a bias on the results.
 The reason that we had these different scenarios is to create a daily life sequence.
+A system should take different states into consideration, because HRV can be affected by valance and arousal.
 During the free-time participants were allowed to take a break from the lecture.
 We applied our implementation of Trier Social Stress Test \cite{kirschbaum1993trier} (TSST) which is frequently used for inducing stress.
 We selected questions from the mathematics Olympics (which is very hard for the normal population).
 We told the subjects that this is a test for measuring their intelligence, and we said that a moderate person achieves at least a 75\% score.
-Every subject participated in every session and they did not know the objective of the study.
+Subjects participated in every session and they did not know the objective of the study.
 The physiological data is gathered with different brands of commercial smartwatches (8 Empatica E4, 3 Samsung Gear S and 17 Samsung Gear S2). \\

 \textit{Ethics}